 • a clear set of financial priorities to deliver cash profit, free cash flow and earnings per share growth, underpinned by a robust capital allocation framework; and

-• a diversified business portfolio covering retail, wholesale, banking and data science.
+• a diversified business portfolio covering retail, wholesale, financial services and data science.

-Refer to the Group Chief Executive’s review on pages 10 to 12 and the Financial review on pages 23 to 30 for further detail regarding the Group’s strategic and financial progress.
+Refer to the Chief Executive’s review on page 11 and the Financial review on pages 24 to 30 for further detail regarding the Group’s strategic and financial progress.

 Longer-term prospects

-• any structural changes in how customers shop, additional costs incurred by the Group and potential macroeconomic consequences of rising unemployment and inflation due to events such as the COVID-19 pandemic and global supply challenges;
+• Any structural changes in how customers shop, additional costs incurred by the Group and potential macroeconomic consequences of inflation due to geopolitical events and global supply challenges;

 Assessing the Group’s viability

-Four ‘severe but plausible’ scenarios, without considering controls or risk mitigants already in place, have been modelled which address the principal risks that the Group has assessed would have the most direct and material impact on the Group.
-None of these scenarios, either individually or in aggregate, threaten the viability of the Group.
-The scenarios described are also used as the basis for the risk-weighted cash flows which are included in our impairment of non-current assets analysis.
-For more information, please refer to Note 15 on pages 149 to 152.
+Three ‘severe but plausible’ scenarios have been modelled which address the principal risks that the Group has assessed would have the most direct and material impact on the Group.
+None of the modelled scenarios, either individually or in aggregate threaten the viability of the Group.
+The hypothetical scenarios described are also used as the basis for the risk-weighted cash flows which are included in our impairment of non-current asset sensitivity analysis.
+For more information, please refer to Note 15 on pages 164 to 167.

 Viability statement